 If you choose to submit by regular mail, please enclose a S.A.S.E., with enough postage to return your poems.
 Otherwise, we will recycle manuscripts.
 Submissions without an S.A.S.E. will not be read.

-Beginning in 2018, all contest entries must be submitted through Submittable.
+Beginning with the 2018 International Poetry Contest, all contest entries must be submitted through Submittable.
+We will not read any contest poems submitted by mail.

 - No more than five unpublished poems per submission, each poem on its own page, contained in a single .doc or .docx file.

 - No identifying information on any poem.
-The Atlanta Review reads blind: we publish poems, not poets.
+The Atlanta Review reads work anonymously: we publish poems, not poets.

 - Only one submission per submission period.

-- Unpublished poems, each poem on its own page, contained in a single .doc or .docx file.
+- No more than five unpublished poems per submission, each poem on its own page, contained in a single .doc or .docx file.
 Poems must not have won a major prize in another contest.
 You may enter as many poems as you like, provided you pay the fee for each submission.

 - No identifying information on any poem.